aculab-com/AculabCall-Example/README.md

 ### 5. Edit parameters in devConstants.dev.ts to work with your own cloud

-You can change default credentials in the react-native-aculab-client/src/devConstants.dev.ts file.
+You can change default credentials in the yourProject/devConstants.dev.ts file.
 This step is not required but it makes testing easier, however you can always edit these props in the registration screen via UI in the Example app.
+Note: devConstants.dev.ts file has git flag --assume-unchanged.

 ```typescript
 const webRTCAccessKey = 'heh0zprmk7okgt...';